 What to do while I wait for Group#1 to finish:

 Here are some good examples of what you can do while Group# 1 rides the ride and Group# 2 waits.

-If Group#1 is riding Indianan Jones Adventure, Group# 2 can play in Tarzan’s Play House, shop, grab a Dole Whip or a snack from Bangel Bites.
+If Group#1 is riding Indianan Jones Adventure, Group# 2 can play in Tarzan’s Treehouse, shop, grab a Dole Whip or a snack from Bangel Bites.

-If you are waiting to ride Splash Mountain, Group# 2 can ride the Winnie The Pooh ride, feed the ducks near the Hungry Bear Restaurant, or browse in the shops nearby.
+While you are waiting to ride Splash Mountain, Group# 2 can ride the Winnie the Pooh ride, feed the ducks near the Hungry Bear Restaurant, or browse in the shops nearby.